 What type of mint to use

-For this recipe you’ll want to use spearmint, which is the same kind that’s used for mojitos and mint juleps.
-The other most common variety you’ll typically find is peppermint.
-Yes, you theoretically could use it here, and yes, it would probably still taste good, but then you wouldn’t have a mint mojito iced coffee anymore, would you? :)
+For this recipe you'll want to use spearmint, which is the same kind that's used for mojitos, mint juleps, and this incredible mint ice cream.
+The other most common variety you'll typically find is peppermint.
+Yes, you theoretically could use it here, and yes, it would probably still taste good, but then you wouldn't have a mint mojito iced coffee anymore, would you? :)

 Shelf life of simple syrup